Swift-Sec/SwiftSet/SECURITY.md

 Please include the requested information listed below o help us better understand the nature and scope of the possible issue:

-Type of issue
+Type of issue <br>
-The location of the affected source code
+The location of the affected source code <br>
-Any special configuration required to reproduce the issue Step-by-step instructions to reproduce the issue Proof-of-concept or exploit code (if possible)
+Any special configuration required to reproduce the issue <br>
+Step-by-step instructions to reproduce the issue <br>
+Proof-of-concept or exploit code (if possible) <br>
-Impact of the issue, including how an attacker might exploit the issue
+Impact of the issue, including how an attacker might exploit the issue <br>
+ <br><br>
 We prefer all communications to be in English.